-Sets debug logging on or off.
+SET DEBUG - Sets debug logging on or off.
+This is a management command.

 The SET DEBUG command allows you to dynamically set debug logging on or off.
-Debug logging will record the activities of the scheduler in the file NSCHED\$:'nodename'.LOG.
+Debug logging will record the activities of the scheduler in the file NSCHED\$: 'nodename'.LOG.
 This file may grow large over time, and as a result it may not be desirable to have DEBUG turned on for all nodes all the time.